 Purpose:

-Emergency Medical providers at all levels must maintain state licensure and credentialing to practice pre-hospital emergency medicine in accordance with Wisconsin administrative rule – Department of Health Services 110.
-This policy outlines the requirements for fulfilling state, county and Fitch-Rona expectations for licensure, credentialing, and employment.
+Emergency Medical providers at all levels must maintain state EMR/EMT/AEMT/Paramedic licensure and credentialing to practice pre-hospital emergency medicine in accordance with Wisconsin administrative rule – Department of Health Services 110.
+This policy outlines the requirements for fulfilling state, county, and Fitch-Rona expectations for licensure, credentialing, and employment.

 Policy

-LICENSURE and CREDENTIALING (DHS 110.05 and 110.52) - Only Wisconsin State licensed and credentialed EMTs, AEMTs, Paramedics, nurses or physicians shall practice pre-hospital emergency medicine with Fitch-Rona.
-Licensure shall be based on the successful completion of a state approved course and will be issued through the Wisconsin Department of Health Services.
+LICENSURE and CREDENTIALING (DHS 110.05 and 110.52) - Only Wisconsin State licensed and credentialed EMRs.
+EMTs, AEMTs, Paramedics, nurses or physicians shall practice pre-hospital emergency medicine with Fitch-Rona.
+Licensure shall be based on the successful completion of a state-approved course and will be issued through the Wisconsin Department of Health Services.
 Licensure must be maintained per state requirements by meeting continuing education hours and/or attending approved refresher courses.
-All EMS providers performing emergency medical care as an employee of Fitch-Rona EMS District must be credentialed with the service.
+All EMS providers performing emergency medical care as employees of Fitch-Rona EMS District must be credentialed with the service.
 The employee must demonstrate competency as outlined in the state-approved operational plan and comply with DHS 110.52 to maintain credentials.

 Cardiopulmonary Resuscitation.
 Each provider shall maintain certification in CPR at the healthcare provider as specified in DHS 110.17 (1).
 A copy of your current CPR card must be on file at Fitch-Rona.

-Advanced Cardiac Life Support (ACLS) Each Paramedic, Nurse, or Physician level shall maintain ACLS certification (DHS 110.06).
+Advanced Cardiac Life Support (ACLS): Each Paramedic, Nurse, or physician shall maintain ACLS certification (DHS 110.06).
 A copy of your current ACLS card must be on file at Fitch-Rona.

+The employee must notify the district immediately upon any action from the Department of Health EMS Office regarding suspension or revocation of their provider license.

-Driver Background and Emergency Vehicle Operation Course (EVOC/CEVO) Each paramedic will have a driving background check done by Dane County EMS and/or Wisconsin DOT upon hire, and annually thereafter.
+Driver Background and Emergency Vehicle Operation Course (EVOC/CEVO) Each EMT/AEMT/Paramedic will have a driving background check done by Dane County EMS and/or Wisconsin DOT upon hire, and annually thereafter.
+Periodic driving abstracts may also be requested.

 Employees must disclose any driving citations to Fitch-Rona so insurability can be verified.
-Notification must occur within 14 days of conviction, or admission of guilt.
-If an employee does not meet the Dane CountyDane County, disciplinary action will be taken.

-Following is an outline of action depending on the severity of the driving suspension/lack of insurability:
+Notification must occur immediatly upon notification of suspension or revocation.
+Driving privileges of district vehicles will be revoked on the date of license suspension.
+If an employee does not meet the Fitch Rona’s commercial insurance driving requirements at any time and is deemed uninsurable by the commercial insurance company, The following is an outline of action depending on the severity of the driving suspension/lack of insurability:

-1. Short term – (12 weeks or less) Fitch-Rona will arrange to allow the individual to continue working by altering the schedule to accommodate non-driving capabilities/un-insurability.

-2. Medium Term - (12 weeks – 1 Year) The employee will be suspended without pay until driving status or insurability by Dane County is regained.

-3. Long Term (> 1 Year) Termination due to inability to fulfill minimum job requirements.
+Assignment Modification: Employees whose state EMS license remains active and valid may continue to work in a non-driving paramedic capacity.
+The district will make reasonable efforts to modify scheduling and assignments to accommodate such duties for the duration of the suspension as permitted by law and operational needs.

+Temporary Leave Considerations: If no reasonable non-driving assignment is available or operationally feasible, the employee may be placed on unpaid administrative leave.
+The district shall review the status of the employee’s license and insurance eligibility at regular intervals and prior to considering any additional employment action.

+Involuntary Separation: If an employee’s occupational license is revoked or permanently restricted in a way that renders them unable to perform essential job functions, or if they remain uninsurable for a period exceeding one (1) year, separation may be considered.
+Such action shall be reviewed in accordance with applicable collective bargaining protections, including just cause.

+Union Notification: The Union shall be notified in writing prior to any action resulting in unpaid leave or termination related to driving insurability issues as part ot the disciplinary process.

 Caregiver Background Check